 Your trial ends once 12 months have elapsed or you've spent the $300 in credit.
 The amount of credit and days remaining are displayed at the top of the Google Cloud Platform Console.

 How do I get started using Google Cloud Platform?

 See Getting Started with Google Cloud Platform for tutorials, quick starts, and other resources about getting started.

 How easy is it to migrate to Google Cloud Platform?

-Google Cloud Platform provides tools you can use to migrate files, data, and databases to Cloud Platform.
+Google Cloud Platform provides tools you can use to migrate files, data, and databases to GCP.
 For more information, see the following topics:

-- Migrating from Amazon S3 to Google Cloud Storage
+- Migrating from Amazon S3 to Cloud Storage

 - Cloud Storage Offline Disk Import

 - Loading data into BigQuery